-Smart, energetic, and loving little parrots, jenday conures make good pets for owners who are able to spend time socializing with them.
-They're nearly as popular as sun conures and are suitable for families with children.
+Smart, energetic, and loving little parrots, jenday conures make good pets for owners who can spend time socializing with them.
+Colorful and intelligent, these birds have been popular pets for many years.
+They are suitable for families with children.
 If you're looking for a big bird personality in a compact size, this colorful and friendly species may be a good fit.

 Common Names: Jenday conure, jandaya parakeet, yellow-headed conure, flaming parakeet

 Scientific Name: Aratinga jandaya

 The jenday conure is native to the woodlands, palm groves, and dense growth of northeastern Brazil.
 It has a preference for nesting high in tree hollows and generally travels in small flocks of 30 or so birds.

 The word "jenday" comes from Old Tupi, the indigenous language from Brazil.
 It means "small parrot."
 The bird is a protected species; its capture and trade are prohibited.

 Naturally playful and affectionate, jenday conures can make loyal companion birds.
 Some jendays may become attached to a single person, but a majority should do well with a family unit and accept everyone as members of their flock.

 Jendays can be very cuddly, often enjoying a ride on their handler's shoulder or inside their shirt.
 You will also find that they generally love to be petted and will bow their head when it's time for some affection.

 Most people admire this bird's beauty and charming personality.
 Jenday conures are social birds that thrive on interaction.
 They may not be the best choice for those who have less than a few hours a day to spend with it.